ocean-sampling-day/OSD2018/QualityControlledData/README.md

 A CSV file containing the ENA Sample and Run accession numbers, the sample title (aka SampleID), and the target gene (being 16S, 18S, or MG=metagenomics) is provided here as [OSD2018_AccessionNumbers.csv](https://raw.githubusercontent.com/ocean-sampling-day/OSD2018/main/QualityControlledData/OSD2018_AccessionNumbers.csv).

+Note: at this point in time (Sept 2022) the 18S sequences in ENA are being updated, and hence the accession numbers are not yet recorded in the various spreadsheets provided here.